Rich Piana: Career

-Piana won the NPC Mr. Teen California competition in 1989.
+Piana started his professional career by winning the NPC Mr. Teen California competition in 1989.
 At the age of 18, Piana started a common steroid cycle practice known as "test and deca" that combines testosterone and Deca-Durabolin.
 In 2014, he stated that due to the dramatic results he achieved with steroids, he got "hooked" on them.
 In 1998, he was named NPC Mr. California.
-He continued to compete on and off for about 25 years, winning NPC competitions in the 2003 Los Angeles Super-Heavyweight division, 2009 Sacramento Super-Heavyweight division, and the 2009 Border States Classic Super-Heavyweight division and overall championship.
+He continued to compete on and off until 2011, winning NPC competitions in the 2003 Los Angeles Super-Heavyweight division, 2009 Sacramento Super-Heavyweight division, and the 2009 Border States Classic Super-Heavyweight division and overall championship.
 He was featured on the cover of the November 1998 issue of Ironman magazine and the Summer 2015 issue of Muscle Sport magazine.

-Piana had a cameo appearance as The Incredible Hulk in an episode of the television series Scrubs, and played an oiled-up muscle man named Marcus in a 2004 episode of Malcolm in the Middle (without any spoken lines).
+Piana had a cameo appearance as Hulk in an episode of the television series Scrubs, and played an oiled-up muscle man named Marcus in a 2004 episode of Malcolm in the Middle (without any spoken lines).
 He also appeared in the 1999 episode of The Parkers titled "The Boomerang Effect".
 He was one of the main focuses of the 2017 bodybuilding documentary Generation Iron 2.

 In 2014, Piana asserted that he had experienced some side effects from his use of steroids, including hair loss, gynecomastia (enlarged breasts, which he had treated with medication), and signs of liver toxicity.
 In a 2016 video, Piana backed up his decision to use steroids but advised viewers not to use them, stating, "If you have the choice to do steroids or stay natural, stay natural.
 There's no reason to do steroids.
 You're only hurting your body and hurting yourself."
 He then said that professional bodybuilders have no such choice, since they cannot win at that level without using the drugs.
 He said, "I was competing on stage and I was getting to the point where I was going to keep getting blown off the stage if I didn't do them.
 So I took that step and that's the road I chose, and here I am."